Nimbostratus cloud: Origin of name

 Under Luke Howard's first systematized study of clouds, carried out in France in 1802, three general cloud forms were established based on appearance and characteristics of formation: cirriform, cumuliform and stratiform.
 These were further divided into upper and lower types depending on altitude.
 In addition to these three main types, Howard added two names to designate multiple cloud types joined together: cumulostratus, a blending of cumulus clouds and stratus layers, and nimbus, a complex blending of cirriform, cumuliform, and stratiform clouds with sufficient vertical development to produce significant precipitation.

-Later, in the 20th century, an IMC commission for the study of clouds put forward a refined and more restricted definition of the genus nimbus, effectively reclassifying it as a stratiform cloud type.
+Later, in the 20th century, a commission for the study of clouds by the International Meteorological Committee (IMC), a part of the International Meteorological Organization (IMO), put forward a refined and more restricted definition of the genus nimbus, effectively reclassifying it as a stratiform cloud type.
 It was then renamed nimbostratus, and published with the new name in the 1932 edition of the International Atlas of Clouds and of States of the Sky.
 This left cumulonimbus as the only nimboform type as indicated by its root name.